raiet13/rails-tvshow_recordings/Notes.md

 - User edit path
 - Recording active toggle in newline instead of in-line
 - Character new/edit path
+- CSS/Javascript requires (using the asset pipeline or not -- http://guides.rubyonrails.org/asset_pipeline.html)
+-

 - - - - -